jboscomendoza/GettingandCleaningData-CourseProject/README.md

 # GettingandCleaningData-CourseProject
 Course project for the Getting and Cleaning Data Course on Coursera.

-# Uses descriptive activity names to name the activities in the data set
-# Appropriately labels the data set with descriptive variable names.
-# From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Step 1: Merge the training and the test sets to create one data set.

 ## Downloading the raw data set.